19 zip codes·Updated June 2026

-Tourism and hospitality drive constant rental demand, but short-term rental regulations have reshuffled the deck.
-The city has gotten aggressive about enforcement — know where you can and can't operate before you buy.
+Tourism and hospitality drive constant rental demand, but STR regulations have reshuffled the deck.
+The city has gotten aggressive about enforcement.
+Know where you can and can't operate before you buy.

 Median Asking Rent